Inspiring Compassion. Ending Cruelty.

 Mercy For Animals is dedicated to preventing cruelty to farmed animals and promoting compassionate food choices and policies.

-Imagine a world free of cruelty.
-Where we nurture our bodies, minds and spirits with wholesome, healthy food that is kind to animals and sustainable for our planet.
-Mercy For Animals believes that world is possible, in fact inevitable, if we work together to elevate humanity to its fullest potential.
+Imagine a world free of cruelty, a world in which we nurture our bodies, minds, and spirits with wholesome, healthy food that is kind to animals and sustainable for our planet.
+MFA believes that world is possible.
+In fact, it is inevitable if we work together to elevate humanity to its fullest potential.

 We are on the frontlines fighting to protect farmed animals.
 From factory farms to corporate boardrooms, courts of justice to courts of public opinion, Mercy For Animals is there to speak up against cruelty and for compassion.

 Our programs are sparing millions of lives and reducing the suffering of animals around the globe.